 1,800 agencies – Providing guidance and access to Census data.

-Since 1978 , SDC member agencies have provided access and education on Census Bureau products as well as other statistical resources to millions of data users.
-With 1,800 agencies nationwide, each state has affiliates that serve constituents in need of economic and demographic data.
-This significant support is provided by the network’s dedicated local professionals in their roles as economic developers, librarians, demographers, fiscal analysts, etc.
+Since 1978, SDC member agencies have provided millions of data users with access to Census Bureau data and other statistical resources.
+Each state has affiliates that serve constituents in need of economic and demographic data.
+This significant support is provided by the network’s dedicated local professionals in their roles as economic developers, librarians, demographers, and research professionals.

-This website serves our SDC members by providing resources, information, and links that aid our partnership.
+This website serves our SDC member agencies by providing resources, information, and links that aid our partnership.
 This website is supported by sponsorship funds and managed by volunteers from SDC member agencies.
-This website receives no federal funding.
+This website is maintained by the SDC Steering Committee, and receives no federal funding.

-- To contact SDC members in your state, consult the directory of lead and coordinating agencies (by state)
+- To contact SDC members in your state, consult the directory of SDC agencies (by state)

 - Questions about the Census Bureau’s SDC program can be directed to Customer Liaison and Marketing Services Office (CLMSO) staff